2023 Prince Edward Island Income Tax Calculator

 What is Marginal Tax Rate?

-Having broadly analyzed Capital Gains Tax and Withholding Tax, it’s essential to shift your focus to the Marginal Tax Rate (MTR).
-The marginal tax rate, according to the Canada Revenue Agency, refers to the rate of tax paid on an additional dollar of income.
-MTR differs from individual to individual as it’s calculated based on the income bracket one fits into.
+After looking at Capital Gains Tax and Withholding Tax, we need to focus on the Marginal Tax Rate (MTR).
+The MTR, as defined by the Canada Revenue Agency, is the tax rate paid on each extra dollar of income.
+The MTR varies for each person since it is based on the income range they fall into.

 Important Aspects of MTR

-• Federal Tax: This forms part of the tax levied by the Canadian federal government.
-It’s counted from your taxable income in incremental steps known as tax brackets, each with its specified tax rate.
+- Federal Tax: This is part of the tax set by the Canadian federal government.
+It is based on your taxable income and uses different steps, called tax brackets, where each step has a different tax rate.

-• Provincial Tax: Similar to the federal tax, provinces also levy their part of the tax on your earnings.
-For example, the tax rates in Prince Edward Island range from 9.8% to 16.7% depending on the income.
+- Provincial Tax: Just like the federal tax, provinces take their share of tax from your earnings.
+For instance, in Prince Edward Island, tax rates range from 9.8% to 16.7% based on how much you earn.

-• Combined Rates: The combination of both these taxes comprise your total marginal tax.
-For example, if the federal tax rate is 26% and the provincial tax rate is 10%, the combined marginal tax rate is 36%.
+- Combined Rates: The total of these two taxes is your full tax rate.
+For example, if the federal tax rate is 26% and the provincial tax rate is 10%, your total tax rate would be 36%.

 Why it’s important

-Recognizing your Marginal Tax Rate enables effective tax planning.
-It helps understand how extra income or deductions might affect your tax liability.
-Besides, managing donations, RRSP contributions, and capital gains become more efficient when you know your MTR.
+Knowing your Marginal Tax Rate is important for good tax planning.
+It helps you see how extra income or deductions might change how much tax you owe.
+Also, it is easier to manage donations, RRSP contributions, and capital gains when you understand your MTR.

 What are the Tax Brackets in Prince Edward Island?